lucidworks/streams/projects/sockitter/README.md

 - symantic knowledge graphs

 ## Video
-This guide comes with a full length demo video covering the setup process below.
+This guide comes with a video covering the setup process and demo.
 It is suggested you watch the video first, then step through the guide below to install and configure the demo on your own Google Cloud account.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Yl1w5iiBHqA/0.jpg)](https://www.youtube.com/watch?v=Yl1w5iiBHqA)